-- Technical Support Specialist
+- Technical support specialist

-- Customer Support Specialist
+- Customer support specialist

-- Help Desk Representative
+- Help Desk representative

-- Applications Administration
+- Applications administrator

 IT WORKER IT USER Provide technical support for business applications using IT tools such as remote desktop, configuring automated systems to deploy software updates/installations, troubleshoot application connectivity issues, create and maintain technical documentation of desktop management, create an organization standard PC image.
 Provide training and business process support on business applications.
-Provides technical advice and guidance relative to problems involving user interface, browser, hardware and supporting software.
-Troubleshoots and restores technical service and equipment troubles by analyzing, identifying and diagnosing faults and symptoms.
+Provide technical advice and guidance relative to problems involving user interface, browser, hardware, and supporting software.
+Troubleshoots and restores technical service and equipment troubles by analyzing, identifying, and diagnosing faults and symptoms.
 Initial point of contact for customers regarding IT issues.
-Responsible for triaging (help tickets/requests) and based upon specific criteria, processes and procedures, forwards to appropriate technical expert.
-Coordinates efforts with the Help Desk to ensure all calls outside the customer environment are effectively resolved.
-Similar to experienced Help Desk professional, with the added responsibility of interfacing directly with external customers to the business.
+Responsible for triaging (help tickets/requests) and - based upon specific criteria, processes, and procedures - forwards to the appropriate technical expert.
+Coordinate efforts with the Help Desk to ensure all calls outside the customer environment are effectively resolved.
+This is similar to experienced Help Desk professional, with the added responsibility of interfacing directly with external customers to the business.